R5D4/dark_forest/README.md

   * All scenes and map topography are procedurally generated!
   * 24-hour game clock with day/night cycle
   * Boss encounter chance depends on your natural surroundings and time
-  * Explore and find better weapons
+  * Explore and find better equipment
 2. Characters
   * 1 Player character and 1 Boss character
   * Equip different weapons to use different attacks